darkenphp/docs/contents/runtime.md

 }
 ```

-Now if you use this attribute in any component, it will automatically resolve the user from the database:
+Now, if you use this attribute in any component, it will automatically resolve the user from the database:

 ```php
 $class = new class {